kasper-piskorski/docs/pages/documentation/4-graql/graql-shell.md

 folder: documentation
 ---

 The Graql shell is contained in the `bin` folder.
-After starting the MindmapsDB server, you can load data into a MindmapsDB graph as follows:
+After starting the Grakn server, you can load data into a Grakn graph as follows:

 ```
 bin/graql.sh -f examples/pokemon.gql